JChaconTechnosite/Cloud4ALL-Enviromental-reporter/readme.md

 ### Hardware access problem
 There are problems to access to the hardware.
 The Enviromental reporter service needs system permissions to solve these problems.

+### Observer pattern for the engine
+Enviromental reporter should send notifications for an observer object.
+This observer could be Flow manager or Orquestator object in Cloud4All.
+The observer has to register as observer and implements the interface of Enviromental reporter class.

+### Noise detection
+There is no direct access to microphone stream in Android.
+We have to use a Media recorder instance to get data from the microphone and get the amplitude of the record.
+We have to decide the time, quality and size for the record.
+The maximum amplitude of the record is the highest volume of the enviroment.